MCP Servers¶

 Max choices per parameter |

 When multiple servers are configured, they are queried in order.
-Later servers take precedence over earlier ones for conflicting values.
+Later servers take precedence for conflicting values.

 Bundled Servers¶